-- Plan, organize, promote, facilitate and evaluate events/services for first-year students including the First-Year Program (spring), posters in the residential areas, and other appropriate workshops.
-Talk to the Director of Career Services about the programs/events - For residential programs, communicate with the SJU Residential Staff including the RAs and FRs; describe the program and garner their support and ideas (incorporate their ideas as appropriate) - Arrange for the scanner (prepare sign-in sheets as back-up), materials, and evaluation forms for the event - Attend and facilitate the first-year events, scan IDs, gather feedback, etc; all CAs working First-Year events need to coordinate the schedule to ensure all are participating, but balancing the number of events per each CA - Summarize attendance and evaluative comment from the students (RAs and FRs for residential programs).
+- Work with the Director of Career Services on programs/events for first-year SJU residents - Plan, organize, market, facilitate and evaluate events/services for first-year students including the First-Year Program (spring), posters in the residential areas, and other appropriate workshops. - Communicate with the SJU Residential Staff (RAs, FRs) about programs and garner their support and ideas - Arrange for the scanner (prepare sign-in sheets as back-up), materials, and evaluation forms for the event - Attend and facilitate the first-year events, scan IDs, gather feedback, etc; all CAs working First-Year events need to coordinate the schedule to ensure all are participating, but balancing the number of events per each CA - Update the CRC Outlook calendar to ensure accuracy of the events and with thorough attendance information - Summarize attendance and evaluative comments from the students (RAs and FRs for residential programs).
 Provide recommendations.
-Share the summary with the career staff including the Assessment Coordinator - Develop the topics for the posters for the bathrooms located in the first-year residential areas; develop creative posters and change out weekly - Educate all the CAs on various programs/services and schedule the CAs as needed for events - Maintain the First-Year Program (previously Fall Initiative) binder
+Share the summary with the career staff including the Assessment Coordinator - Plan topics for the first-year bathroom posters; develop creative posters and change out weekly - Educate all the CAs on various programs/services and schedule the CAs as needed for events - Maintain the First-Year Program binder/folder